Trust Dental Care Tijuana

 Fun fact: Teeth numbered 1, 16, 17, and 32 are wisdom teeth.
 This numbering system, sometimes called the American Dental System, originated in the United States, according to Wikipedia.

 Canines: Also called cuspids, canines are the pointed teeth next to the incisors.
-These teeth work with incisors to efficiently bite and tear food.
+These teeth work with incisors to bite and tear food efficiently.

-Lateral Incisors: Each dental arch has two lateral incisors beside the central incisors, one on each side.
+Lateral Incisors: Each dental arch has two lateral incisors, one on each side, beside the central incisors.
 These teeth feature sharp edges designed for tearing food.

-Central Incisors: Positioned in the front of the mouth, adults have four central incisors—two on the top and two on the bottom.
+Central Incisors: Adults in the front of the mouth have four central incisors—two on the top and two on the bottom.
 Shaped like chisels, they are ideal for cutting food.

 Molars: Molars are the large, flat-surfaced teeth at the back of the mouth, situated behind the premolars.
-Adults have 12 molars in total, with six on each arch (three on each side).
+Adults have 12 molars, with six on each arch (three on each side).
 Molars have broad surfaces for chewing and grinding food.

-Wisdom Teeth: These are the last four molars, located in the far back of the mouth—two on the top and two on the bottom.
-Wisdom teeth often emerge during the late teens but can appear later.
+Wisdom Teeth are the last four molars, located in the far back of the mouth—two on top and two on the bottom.
+They often emerge during the late teens but can appear later.
 Though not all wisdom teeth require removal, dentists may recommend extraction to prevent infection, crowding, or misalignment.

 Incisors are the eight front teeth, with four on the top and four on the bottom.
 The two teeth in the center are called central incisors, while the ones on either side are known as lateral incisors.
 Their primary function is to bite into food.
 Babies typically grow their first incisors around six months of age.
 When these baby incisors fall out, usually between ages 6 and 8, the permanent incisors take their place.